Prukutu/AOES-CLIM-cartopy/_episodes/01-Jupyter.md

 The filename is: `tas_Amon_CCSM4_rcp45_r1i1p1_210101-229912.nc`

-First, we need to do a `pip install` of a Python library that can handle the decoding the time units and variable values in a netCDF file conforming to the Climate and Forecasting (CF) netCDF convention, which is widely used in weather and climate modeling.
 In a new Jupyter notebook (call it `cartopy_test.ipynb`) type into the code cell:

-> ~~~
-> pip install cftime
-> ~~~

-Yes, `pip install` works from inside a Python notebook too!
-It is now available to you here and anywhere else you run Python on Hopper.

-You will need to *restart your kernel* for the installation to take effect.
-Then, let's import the Python libraries we need.
-In the same cell, replace the `pip` line with these lines:

 > ~~~
 > import numpy as np